dasmith2/djaveDT/README.md

     def tomorrow():
       # djavedt's now() function returns a timezone enabled datetime in the
-      # timezone of the TIME_ZONE setting, which is EST in our example.
-So this
+      # timezone of the TIME_ZONE setting, which is America/New_York in our example.
-      # function will work as expected at 11PM in New York.
+      # So this function will work as expected at 11PM in New York.
       return now().date() + timedelta(days=1)